hyperledger/fabric/proposals/r1/Next-Consensus-Architecture-Proposal.md

 * `put(k,v)`, for `k\in K` and `v\in V`, takes the blockchain state `s` and changes it to `s'` such that `s'(k)=(v,next(s(k).version))` with `s'(k')=s(k')` for all `k'!=k`.
 * `get(k)` returns `s(k)`.

 **State partitioning.** Keys in the KVS can be recognized from their name to belong to a particular chaincode, in the sense that only transaction of a certain chaincode may modify the keys belonging to this chaincode.
-In principle, any chaincode can read the keys belonging to other chaincodes (state of the confidential chaincodes cannot be read in clear - see Section 6).  *Support for cross-chaincode transactions, that modify the state belonging to two or more chaincodes will be added in future.*
+In principle, any chaincode can read the keys belonging to other chaincodes.  *Support for cross-chaincode transactions, that modify the state belonging to two or more chaincodes will be added in future.*

 **Ledger.**  Evolution of blockchain state (history) is kept in a *ledger*.
 Ledger is a hashchain of blocks of transactions.
 Transactions in the ledger are totally ordered.